 Former owner Francis Jermy(1705-1781) is buried in the Old English Cemetery in Livorno.

 To see the exact location of the villa, follow this link for a map.
-(Note that the road named after Byron, Via Giorgio Byron, is not the location of the villa).
+(Note that the road named after Byron, Via Giorgio Byron, is in another area and not the location of the villa).